ArenKDesai/Aren-s-Notes/Computer Graphics (AH)/JavaScript Basics.md

 - Checking for an indexed position beyond the length of an array returns undefined, not an exception.
 - the ```for i in nums``` of javascript is ```for i of nums```. ```is``` is something else (deprecated, don't use).
 - You can use functions as in-code variables.
+- Referring to a variable in a different scope is called a closure.